The Ultimate Guide to EU GDPR Compliance

 A question might arise why GDPR was created despite the presence of current data protection regulation (1995) operational across all EU states.
 Why did the authorities feel the need of devising GDPR in the first place?

 The rationale behind creating GDPR is to harmonize data privacy laws across all EU states which will not only provide enhanced data protection to users but will give them exclusive rights to control their data usage.

 In the past 20 years, this will be the greatest overhaul of the existing EU’s 1995 data protection directive with several new rules being included in it.
 All EU states abide by the current Data Protection Directive; likewise, they’ll have to follow GDPR.

 Growing privacy concerns of the general public and their apprehensions regarding misuse of their personal data prove to be the key motive behind creating GDPR.
 The concerns are significant and are supported by high profile data breaches making headlines occasionally.

-The directive fell short in covering the modern day data collection, storage and transfer means.
+The directive fell short in covering the modern-day data collection, storage, and transfer mean.
 GDPR was created to fill these gaps in the laws.
-The aim of GDPR is to build digital future of Europe on trust; it’s an evolution of the EU old data protection directive and is the step taken to abide by shifting global trends.
+The aim of GDPR is to build the digital future of Europe on trust; it’s an evolution of the EU old data protection directive and is the step taken to abide by shifting global trends.